-Although centralized, the purchasing of "bus" parts and services is conducted by Materials Management staff.
+Although centralized, the purchasing of "bus" parts and services is conducted by Small Purchases staff.
 Maintenance, repair and operating (MRO) supplies are purchased locally through each facility.
 These "buys" are conducted under informal bidding procedures using email or telephone quotes or written quotations and are limited in value to less than $250,000.
 Suppliers interested to bid with Pace, may register here.

 How Pace Buys

-The regulations governing Pace′s purchases and sales transactions state that, with few exceptions, all purchase orders or contracts exceeding two hundred and fifty thousand dollars ($250,000) for services, construction or consulting services, including the purchase or sale of materials or equipment, shall be accomplished by free and open competitive bidding.
+The regulations governing Pace′s purchases and sales transactions state that, with few exceptions, all purchase orders or contracts exceeding two hundred and fifty thousand dollars ($250,000) for all services, rolling stock, the purchase or sale of materials or equipment and construction at $40,000, shall be accomplished by free and open competitive bidding.
 This type of purchasing is called a "Formal Procurement” that requires a structured process using the Invitation for Bids and Request for Proposals methods.

 So that Pace will be able to manage with its daily needs, the regulations provide for alternative procurement methods other than an advertised "Formal Procurement."

 1. If the purchase orders or contracts involve amounts of less than two-hundred fifty thousand dollars ($250,000), such purchase orders or contracts may be accomplished in the open market after solicitation of quotes in writing or electronically.
 This method is called "Informal Bidding," and is referred to as a "small purchases".